mlund/elasticrab/README.md

 Nonlinear displacement is NOLB-inspired rigid-block extrapolation.
 It unweights the reduced translational and angular velocities as in NOLB, then applies each block as one rigid motion, so bonds within a block remain fixed even for large amplitudes.
-ElastiCrab rotates each block about its center of mass and then translates it.
+Elasticrab rotates each block about its center of mass and then translates it.
 NOLB's full nonlinear update additionally folds translation perpendicular to the rotation axis into a rotation about a shifted center.